Prezi introduces dynamic video teaching tools as education moves online

 Founded in Hungary in 2008, Prezi emerged as a next-gen presentation platform promising to save everyone from “death by PowerPoint,” as VentureBeat noted after Prezi’s Accel-led series B funding round nearly a decade ago.

 With 100 million users today, Prezi is probably best known for its “zoomable” canvas that enables users to plot and visualize the various components of their presentation.
-Last year, the company launched Prezi Video, a new tool that enables presenters to easily merge video with slides and graphical components (such as graphs or pictures) on the same screen — like a newscaster — and either livestream the content or broadcast it later.
+Last year, the company launched Prezi Video, a tool that enables presenters to easily merge video with slides and graphic elements (such as graphs or pictures) on the same screen — like a newscaster might — and either livestream the content or broadcast it later.

 The video creator tool, available as a desktop app or Chrome browser extension, is compatible with many of today’s popular social communication tools, meaning users can integrate their video-based presentations with the likes of Zoom, Microsoft Teams, Webex, Google Meet, YouTube, Slack, and Facebook.